The David L. Head Foundation

 About the genesis of the GTW Project

-I feel the time has come when we, the living dream of our enslaved, deprived ancestors, must take on the responsibility by telling their incredible saga.
-If only simply for the sake of our children so that they may believe, through their young precious eyes, in their own true potential.
-Disturbed and upset by their omission, I slowly began to research and assemble facts on the African American presence in transportation.
-Lo and behold what I discovered would surely make my children and all parents proud.
+Disturbed and upset by history’s omission, I began to research and painstakingly assemble facts on the African American presence in transportation.
+Lo and behold!
+What I discovered would surely make my children and all parents proud.

-News Articles
+News & Articles